Domqwerty/ClippingCove_SQL_Notes/README.md

-**ClippingCove SQL Notes**
+**ClippingCove**
-ClippingCove is a note-taking application built using Python and the Tkinter GUI toolkit.
+is a note-taking application built using Python and the Tkinter GUI toolkit.
 It allows users to create, search, modify, and delete notes, which are stored in a SQLite database.

 ## Features